brandonGao/WaveSeabedReference/README.md

 # WaveSeabedReference
-Some reference codes for interactions with the wave seabed
+Some reference codes for interactions with wave and seabed

 Here are some simple codes related to the interaction between wave and seabed, which will be updated from time to time.